6 eggplant growing mistakes to avoid for tastier aubergine harvests

 As a rough guide for when to water plants, apply an inch of deep hydration per week.
 Increase this in hot, dry spells, and once plants start fruiting.
 It’s best to water deeply once a week but to do it properly, rather than sprinkling insufficiently every other day.
 Using drip irrigation or a soaker hose can help target the roots deep underground.
 Again, humidity is vital, so mist flowers with tepid water twice daily to help fruit set.
 Another mistake is to keep watering for too long.
 You need to stop later in fruit growth, as Lucy explains.
 ‘Begin reducing the amount of water in August,’ says Lucy.
 ‘This gentle stress will help ripen up the last fruits.’

-You need to apply a slightly different metric for feeding.
+You need to apply a slightly different metric for fertilizing eggplants.
 It doesn’t matter if you use the best fertilizers if you apply them too late in the game.
 Starting to feed too late is a classic mistake for many growers.
 Begin early for the biggest yields and best eggplants.
 Apply a diluted general-purpose feed at the time of planting, and at two-weekly intervals thereafter.
 Then, once you see fruits, you need to switch to a high-potash liquid plant food, says Anne.
 ‘Use every fortnight from when they flower and begin to set fruit.
 You can make your own feed by adding a little water to half a bucket of comfrey leaves, weighed down with a brick, and dilute until pale brown.’

 eggplants Pinstripe fruits developing on plants in summer